Yi0027/Melodica/README.md

 ---

 ## ✨ What it can do
-To start the song 2 times, click on its title

 - Plays MP3, FLAC, M4A, AAC, OPUS, OGG — no issues
 - Shows lyrics (synchronized .lrc and embedded ID3)
 - ReplayGain so volume doesn't jump between tracks